ydataai/kubernetes-workshop/README.md

 Now edit again the deployment and set again the replicas to 1.

-When you go to http://webapp.aettua you should see the same number of hits +1.
+When you refresh the page http://webapp.aettua you should see the same number of hits that you had before.

 NOTE: You don't need the `-n <some_name_without_spaces>` if you have used kubens to set the default namespace